chronopsychiatry/.github/profile/README.md

 Our group github contains code and metadata for our different research projects.

 ## AMBIENT-BD
+2023-2028

-AMBIENT-BD aims to use sleep and circadian rhythms data to understand trajectories and clinical outcomes in bipolar disorder.
+AMBIENT-BD aims to use sleep and circadian rhythms data to understand trajectories and clinical outcomes in people diagnosed with bipolar disorder.
 For more information see the [AMBIENT-BD website](https://www.ambientbd.com/) and the [study protocol published in Welcome Open Research](https://doi.org/10.12688/wellcomeopenres.23662.1).

 Current repositories: